|Allegro CL version 10.1|

 The permuted index has entries for each section heading of the essay documentation (those in the same directory as this file).
 Since they are indexed by each word in the heading, finding a section of interest using a keyword in the heading is relatively easy with the permuted index.
 (The headings are not in the index because they mostly start with "a" or "about" or "the" which are not words actually associated with the topic covered.)

-The documentation for Allegro CL 9.0 is online.
-PDF versions of some of the HTML files are available upon request.
+The documentation for Allegro CL 10.1 is online.

 The online documentation is arranged into an overview section and a reference section.